mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 Headphone cueing is a technique DJs use to listen to the next track they want to play in their headphones before playing it out the main speakers.
-Mixxx allows a DJ to route audio from either deck to their headphones by toggling either of the “HEADPHONE” buttons located on the far left/right sides of Mixxx's interface.
+Mixxx allows a DJ to route audio from either deck to their headphones by toggling either of the ``HEADPHONE`` buttons located on the far left/right sides of Mixxx's interface.
 Headphone cueing is useful because it allows a DJ to beatmatch the next track in their headphones before bringing it into their mix by sliding the crossfader.

+.. _djing-recording-your-mix:

 Recording your Mix
 ==================